Crimson-Yeti/Sastantua/README.md

 #### Running the Program

 The executable can be given any number of pyramids to be built when called from the command line.
-Size must be greater than one, and the different sizes given must be dilimted by a space.
+Size must be greater than one, and the different sizes given must be delimited by a space.

 > ./sastantua 1 3 5